Show and Tell 01.21.26

 Kindergarten Curriculum Choices | Core Subjects

 The Good and The Beautiful Language Arts | Steele completed TGATB Kinder Prep last year, so we were somewhat familiar with this one.
-Their Level K Language Arts is open-and-go with zero prep or busy work and I can see why TGATB is a popular choice, but I do agree with critiques about their language arts curriculum being “wide, not deep” — the lessons often feel disconnected and surface-level.
-I’m not sure this is a long-term fit, but she enjoys it, so we’re sticking with it for now and filling in the gaps with a great reading comprehension workbook and THIS for spelling/vocabulary.
+Their Level K Language Arts is open-and-go with zero prep or busy work and I can see why TGATB is a popular choice, but I do agree with critiques about their language arts curriculum being “wide, not deep” — the lessons often feel a little disconnected and surface-level.
+I’m not sure this is a long-term fit, but she enjoys it, so we’re sticking with it for now, probably will move on to the first grade book soon, and filling in the gaps with a great reading comprehension workbook and THIS for spelling/vocabulary.

 Handwriting Without Tears | We’re loving the Level K Handwriting program and its foundations for cursive later on, as well as Keys for Me, their beginner computer skills course.
 Super impressed with both!
 I ended up also getting their Building Writers workbook, which has been a great supplement.